"Sexy Vet" Evan Antin's Instagram Account Is So Much More Than Adorable Puppy Photos

 People have big heart[s] and really want what's best for animals.

+Expanding his professional duties beyond his practice and IG account, Antin is also a Behavior Advisory Panel member for Comfort Zone, a plug-in diffuser that releases an odorless vapor that mimics cats' "natural, calming pheromones," so they know the area is safe.
 He's also looking forward to starting his own organization, which he says would direct people towards organizations and charities he's worked with that provide opportunities for people who want to donate to and help with animals.
 "Being able to set something up and show people organizations I've worked with has been a long time goal," he says.

 For those trying to pursue the social media thing, Antin says it takes an open mind and a lot of determination.
 You've gotta stay on top of your stuff to see it pay off.
 "Share your passion and enthusiasm," he recommends.
 "There was a time that I learned this stuff and I wanted the world to know and that's been successful for me.
 You've gotta be on top of it and capture those moments.
 Don't be shy with your camera."

 Although Antin knew a life revolving around animals was always in the cards for him, he's learned a lot more about humans (while posting about animals) than he expected.
 "People have big heart[s] and really want what's best for animals," he says.
 When people scroll through Antin's posts, he hopes they get excited about the many furry and scaly friends out there and remember that "animals experience emotions in a lot of ways that are similar to people."
 Ultimately, that's really all he wants people to take from his page.